 We encourage you to host meetings regularly.
 Once your school is registered, you'll get access to all the materials you need to prepare the team for their competition.
 These resources include:

 - A School Handbook with program information and 250 practice problems with step-by-step solutions

 - Interactive online platforms and trainer apps so students can practice at home

 - Practice Plans and MATHCOUNTS Minis so you can easily plan team meetings

-MATHCOUNTS is preparing for in-person events at all levels of competition for the 2021-2022 season.
-At the same time, we will closely monitor the impact of COVID-19 on school districts and volunteers.
+MATHCOUNTS is preparing for in-person competitions at all levels this year.
 Here are this year’s important competition dates: